Frequently asked questions and answers for companies

 As a rule, if an employee’s family member belongs to a high-risk group, there is no reason not to work.
 The risk assessment of family members is taken care of by their own doctors.

-According to the current recommendation, anyone with symptoms that resemble those of coronavirus (such as cough, runny nose, sneezing, sore throat, fever, diarrhoea or nausea) should seek a coronavirus test and stay home and wait for the test result.
+According to the current recommendation, anyone with symptoms that resemble those of coronavirus (such as cold, cough, sore throat, muscle pain, diarrhoea, nausea, fever or impaired sense of smell and taste) should seek a coronavirus test and stay home and wait for the test result.
 Those living in the same household with the person tested and other close contacts may usually go to work, following the employer’s instructions.
 They are recommended to avoid any additional social contacts whenever possible.
 However, if there is a strong suspicion that the COVID-19 test result will be positive (e.g. the person has been exposed to coronavirus), it is recommended that any close contacts stay home, until the test result is known.

 If one or more of the family members have been diagnosed with COVID-19, the asymptomatic family members are quarantined or encouraged to stay home for 21 days from the onset of family member symptoms (by asymptomatic testing).
 In the case of a suspected COVID-19 disease, we also recommend all family members to stay home.
 If the work involves personal contact with people belonging to high-risk groups (such as social welfare and health care work), the risk of spreading the disease must be assessed particularly carefully.
 Personal occupational health physicians can help in the assessment, if necessary.